 \subsection{Passive Sensing for Interpersonal Behavior in MR}

 This module focuses on using the rich sensory system and software capabilities available on an MR headset to passively collect sensory data, including eye tracking, audio, location, and time on the device.
-We use this raw sensor data to capture information related to group behavior.
+We use these raw sensor data to capture information related to group behavior.
 In particular, we are interested in observing information related to three types of interaction, namely conversation, shared attention, and proximity, as they have shown relevance to unraveling group behavior in various works in the literature, as detailed below.

-\begin{enumerate}[leftmargin=0.6cm, topsep=0.1cm] \item[\textbf{(a)}] \emph{Conversation} and speech activity has been frequently employed as a key metric for examining behavior within small groups in the fields of psychology, anthropology, and traditional observational studies~\cite{bales1950interaction,levine1990progress, brown2019group,pentland2012new}.
-Even recent work in the literature utilizing ubiquitous sensors to understand group behavior continues to emphasize the significance of this metric~\cite{samroseCoCoCollaborationCoach2018, leeFlowerPopFacilitatingCasual2018, zhang_teamsense_2018, voletIndividualContributionsStudentled2017}.
-Studies have demonstrated that the proportion of conversation among humans varies across different media, such as virtual reality and desktop environments~\cite{yangImmersiveCollaborativeSensemaking2022}.
-Given that MR immersive experiences offer a unique modality for human interaction with virtual objects while remaining grounded in the physical world, capturing conversation and speech metrics is valuable for gaining insights into group behavior.
+\begin{enumerate}[leftmargin=0.6cm, topsep=0.1cm] \item[\textbf{(a)}] \emph{Conversation} is a key metric for studying small group behavior in psychology, anthropology, and observational studies~\cite{bales1950interaction,levine1990progress, brown2019group,pentland2012new}.
+Recent research using ubiquitous sensors continues to emphasize its importance~\cite{samroseCoCoCollaborationCoach2018, leeFlowerPopFacilitatingCasual2018, zhang_teamsense_2018, voletIndividualContributionsStudentled2017}.
+Furthermore, conversation patterns vary across different media, including virtual reality and desktop environments~\cite{yangImmersiveCollaborativeSensemaking2022}.
+MR immersive experiences uniquely blend virtual and physical interactions, making speech and conversation metrics crucial for understanding group behavior.
 To this end, the sensing module leverages the audio data collected from the microphones embedded in the MR headsets to capture conversation metrics.